awslabs/aws-iot-device-client/README.md

 **Optional Parameter:**

 `csr-file`: Path to the CSR file.

+`device-key`: Path to the device private key.

-If CSR file is not provided, the Device Client will use Private key and Claim certificate for provisioning the device
+*Note: If the CSR file or the Device Private Key is not provided, the Device Client will use Claim certificate and Private key for provisioning the device*

 #### Configuring the Fleet Provisioning feature via the command line
 ```
-$ ./aws-iot-device-client --enable-fleet-provisioning [true|false] --fleet-provisioning-template-name [Fleet-Provisioning-Template-Name] --csr-file [your/path/to/csr/file]
+$ ./aws-iot-device-client --enable-fleet-provisioning [true|false] --fleet-provisioning-template-name [Fleet-Provisioning-Template-Name] --csr-file [your/path/to/csr/file] --device-key [your/path/to/device/private/key]
 ```

 #### Configuring the Fleet Provisioning feature via the JSON configuration file